Manchester United Profile

 During his tenure, United won 13 league titles, two Champions Leagues, five FA Cups and multiple other honours.

-Under Woodward, they were ranked as the most valuable club in the world at £1.2billion in 2015 and during 2016/17, they recorded the highest annual revenue within the world of soccer, generating an estimated £581.2million.
+Under Woodward, they were ranked as the most valuable club in the world at £1.2billion in 2015 and during the 2016/17 season, they recorded the highest annual revenue in world soccer, generating an estimated £581.2million.

 Due to poor performances in domestic and European competitions, Manchester United recently fell two places to third in the list of soccer's most valuable clubs worldwide, with Real Madrid and Barcelona overtaking them.